 Health Anxiety: Managing Worry About Your Health

-Health anxiety in Action: Ming is a 28-year-old woman who is afraid of air travel.
+Health Anxiety in Action: Ming is a 28-year-old woman who is afraid of air travel.
 She once read about deep vein thrombosis (DVT) resulting from long flight times and, after that, became significantly anxious when flying for work or to see her family.
 She’s worried that, on a long flight, she could develop a clot.Continue reading Health Anxiety: Managing Worry About Your Health

 What-If Thinking and Anxiety